 - Having a clear through-line from her passion for acting that ties into medicine

 - The importance of having fun

-- Be honest about everything.
+- Being honest about everything

 - Stay dedicated and stay passionate about it.

 - There are sacrifices that have to be made.
 Are you willing to sacrifice for this?
 How much are you willing to sacrifice?
 What are you willing to sacrifice?

 Links and Other Resources

 - Check out my Premed Playbook series of books (available on Amazon), with installments on the personal statement, the medical school interview, and the MCAT.